 You should not approach, feed or try to interact with wildlife you may encounter in the City’s parks or trails.
 See

 safety tips about preventing and managing conflicts with coyotes, wolves and foxes.

 See a sick or injured wild animal?
 Please call Animal Control for the City's Enforcement Services at 705-739-4241.

-The Nine Mile Portage Heritage Trail is a multi-use recreational trail running between Memorial Square in Barrie and Fort Willow Heritage Site and Conservation Area in Springwater Township.
-Brochures are available at City of Barrie Facilities, Tourism Barrie, the Township of Springwater, and the Nottawasaga Valley Conservation Authority office.
+This trail is a multi-use recreational trail running between Meridian Place in downtown Barrie and Fort Willow in Springwater Township.
+Brochures are available at City facilities and via Tourism Barrie, the Township of Springwater, and the Nottawasaga Valley Conservation Authority.

 The Nine Mile Portage Heritage Trail will be a vehicle of connection: past with present, water with land, urban with rural, recreation with discovery.